mmatschiner/tutorials/README.md

 # Tutorials

-A collection of tutorials on phylogenetic and phylogenomic methods
+A collection of tutorials on phylogenetic and phylogenomic analyses

 ## Preparation

-* [Requirements](requirements.md)<br>A list of the installations required for the tutorials
+* [Requirements](requirements.md)<br>A list of all installations required for the tutorials

 ## Phylogenetic inference